-The University of Guam Professional Master of Business Administration (PMBA) Program is a oneyear graduate degree program for mid-level and executive managers who possess an undergraduate (business, or non-business with core business area prerequisites) degree from an accredited university or college.
-It is designed for qualified professionals seeking advance level business and management competencies to compete effectively in the dynamic and changing, international business arena.
+The University of Guam Professional Master of Business Administration (PMBA) Program is a one-year graduate degree program for mid-level and executive managers who possess an undergraduate (business, or non-business with core business area prerequisites) degree from an accredited university or college.
+It is designed for qualified professionals seeking advanced level business and management competencies to compete effectively in the dynamic and changing, international business arena.
 It will be fast-paced focused experience that enables professionals to satisfy their respective personal and professional goals in a formal relevant program.

 The PMBA Program incorporates diversity of course offerings and experiences to integrate better content and process of management.
 Admission to the PMBA Program is competitive with enrollment limited to fifteen students per class.
-The academic calendar will be twelve-month format, with one two-week break in the Winter and a one-week break in the Spring.
+The academic calendar will be a twelve-month format, with one two-week break in the Winter and a one-week break in the Spring.

-BORJA-ENRIQUEZ, Anita, Associate Professor, Management/ Marketing CANTORIA, Filomena M., Professor, Accounting, C.P.A.
-COLFAX, Richard S., Associate Professor, Human Resources Management JONES, Roseann M., Associate Professor, Economics and Policy Planning KIM, Duck Shin, Associate Professor, International Business LAW, Wai K., Professor, Management/Information Systems NEDEDOG, J. Gregory, Assistant Professor, Management/Finance SALAS, John C., Associate Professor, Tourism and Hospitality Management SANTOS, Annette T., Assistant Professor, Management TAYLOR, James J., Associate Professor, Finance
+ENRIQUEZ, Anita, Associate Professor, International Business & Marketing CANTORIA, Filomena M., Professor, Accounting COLFAX, Richard S., Professor, Human Resource Management & Management CRISOSTOMO, Doreen T., Assistant Professor, Accounting JONES, Roseann M., Professor, Economics RUANE, Maria C., Associate Professor, Economics NING, LI, Assistant Professor, Public Administration SALAS, John C., Associate Professor, International Tourism & Hospitality Management SANTOS, Annette T., Assistant Professor, Management TAYLOR, James J., Associate Professor, Finance